 Denying same-sex couples the right to marry unfairly taints lesbian and gay families, and sends the message they are second-class citizens.
 It also conveys that it is OK to discriminate against them.

 I am a simple person.
 Either everyone is created equally and given the same "inalienable rights" as everyone else or not.
 If someone is not entitled to the same rights based on gender, race or sexual orientation, then they are being discriminated against.
 There is no middle ground.
-Same-sex couples should absolutely have access to the same benefits enjoyed by heterosexual couples.

 To all the opponents of legalizing gay marriage I ask: How would this change your life one bit?
 How would giving same sex couples the same legal rights as the rest of our population, affect you?
 It does not.
 There are 1,138 benefits, rights and protections provided on the basis of marital status under federal law.
 Right now, because the Defense of Marriage Act defines "marriage" as only a legal union between one man and one woman, gay and lesbian couples, even if legally married in their state, cannot be considered spouses under federal law.